Ph-Li/Hua/README.md

 &emsp;

 ------
-Contact me if you need the origin .3dm file.
+Contact me if you need the original .3dm file.
 :)